-As described in Figure 9, only those variances listed in the Figure qualify for consideration of a variance.
+As described in Figure 13 and MCC 38.0065, only those variances listed in the Figure and are discussed in Section 11.1 qualify for consideration of a variance.

 (1) A circumstance or condition applies to the property or to the intended use that does not apply generally to other property in the same vicinity or district.
 The circumstance or condition may relate to the size, shape, natural features and topography of the property or the location or size of physical improvements on the site or the nature of the use compared to surrounding uses.